craigermcgreger/NTCIP_8008/docs/wg-responsibilities.md

 !!! note
     Many issues can be prioritized by the maintainer without involving the WG;
-    however, when major issues arise that affect the direction of the project, it is best to obtain direction from the WG to ensure resoures are managed properly.
+    however, when major issues arise that affect the direction of the project, it is best to obtain direction from the WG to ensure resources are managed properly.

 ## Pull-Request Approval {.body}